CDLUC3/mrt-doc/diagrams/store-admin-ui.md

 | primary | 1111 | S3 | |
 | secondary | 2222 | SDSC | <button>Delete Object from Node</button>|
 | secondary | 3333 | Wasabi | <button>Delete Object from Node</button>|

+---

+### Use Case: Delete Object

+- TBD enumerate the steps from the existing perl script
+- Record the action in the inv_storage_maints table

+### Use Case: Delete Object from a Storage Node

+- TBD
+### Use Case: Trigger re-audit of an object
+- Force re-audit of node copy of an object

+### Use Case Trigger re-replication of an object
+- Force re-replication of primary node copy for the object

+# Admin Queue Lambda:

+Purpose: Cycle through database to perform specific actions that require endpoint invocations.
+Iteratively perform work until it is complete.

+## Design options
+  - Capture work in a queue or in the database?

+## Tasks
+- Queue node delete tasks
+- Queue change primary node tasks
+- Could this drive storage scan tasks?

+# Documentation TODOs
+- Add online/nearline to node listings
+- Distinguish untracked count from delete count
+- Document that the filesystem will be used pause ingest at a collection level
+- Incorporate warning messages into UI screens
+- For audit/replic database queries, note the nde being updated
+- Change ui primary details
+- Object listing - include the owner (esp for localid query)